mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/index.md

 Before installing, ensure you have:

 -   A Docker registry containing all the necessary Docker installation images, including the Kommander images.
-The `kommander-image-bundle.tar` tarball has the required artifacts.
+The `kommander_image_bundle_v2.1.1_linux_amd64.tar` tarball has the required artifacts.

 -   Connectivity with clusters attaching to the management cluster:
     - Both management and attached clusters must connect to the Docker registry.